FREE SHIPPING on orders of $85 or more

 First found in Salerno with Landulfo Pinto, a judge in the province in the 13th century.

 This web page shows only a small excerpt of our Pino research.
 More information is included under the topic Early Pino History in all our PDF Extended History products.

 Another 197 words(14 lines of text) are included under the topic Early Pino Notables in all our PDF Extended History products.

 Investigation of immigration and passenger lists has revealed a number of people bearing the name Pino:

-Pino Settlers in the United States in the 19th Century
+Pino Settlers in United States in the 19th Century

-Pino Settlers in the United States in the 20th Century
+Pino Settlers in United States in the 20th Century

 The Pino Family Crest was acquired from the Houseofnames.com archives.
 The Pino Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 11 December 2011 at 01:45.